Is Massdrop Marketing legit or a scam? Let’s find out in this review.

 Is Massdrop Marketing Legit or Scam?

 Based on the information we gathered across the web, we believe Massdrop Marketing is a scam.
-It offers guaranteed unrealistic high return to its investors without doing anything.
+It offers guaranteed unrealistic high returns to its investors without doing anything.

 How will the company finance its guaranteed 20% return to its members?